BoraxTheClean/adaptable-antelopes/README.md

 ```
 ## How it works

-Running this program will turn your terminal into your very own ThoughtBox where you are free to take your notes however you like as long as its ascii approved.
+Running this program will turn your terminal into your very own **Thought Box** where you are free to take your notes however you like as long as its ascii approved.

-Built with Python [Prompt Toolkit](!https://github.com/prompt-toolkit/python-prompt-toolkit) you can navigate the entire program without a **mouse**.
+Built with Python [Prompt Toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) you can navigate the entire program without a **mouse**.

 You can open the menu with `CTR-K` that contains tons of minimalist functionality.